Expanding Resilience from ‘I’ to ‘We’

 - Learning and adaptability – Many businesses, and particularly large ones, struggle to be adaptable.
 But when we boost overall energy and workload management, resilience improves.
 As a result, adaptability and learning naturally flourishes.

-- Social belonging – A final competence that emerges at the organisational level is a sense of shared belonging and purpose, something we at Awaris view as a crucial component of any flourishing company.
+- Social belonging – A final competence that emerges at the organizational level is a sense of shared belonging and purpose, something we at Awaris view as a crucial component of any flourishing company.

 Blog 5 – Discuss the role of mindfulness in building resilience.